cpfiffer/microstructure.exchange/index.md

 <hr>

 <div class="cfp">
-The Microstructure Exchange is accepting submissions for the Spring 2025. <br>
+The Microstructure Exchange is accepting submissions for the Winter 2025. <br>

 Please <a href="https://www.research.net/r/TME-Winter-2025">submit your paper here</a>.
-The deadline is July 1, 2024  (11:59 pm PDT).<br>
+The deadline is December 15, 2024  (11:59 pm PDT).<br>
 <br>
 </div>